-In vivo confocal microscopy (IVCM) is a non-invasive imaging method for visualising the structure of the living human cornea.
-IVCM provides high-resolution, morphological detail of the corneal architecture and can be applied to assess corneal parameters, in particular a range of metrics relating to corneal nerve integrity (e.g., density and branching characteristics).
-Several types of IVCM instruments are commercially available, including tandem-, slit- and laser-scanning devices.[1]
-Laser-scanning IVCM, which uses a red-wavelength diode laser source that poses no ocular safety hazard,[2] is currently considered the gold-standard device for clinical research.
-This technology provides a greater depth of focus, enhanced contrast and improved resolution compared with the alternative devices.[1]
+the structure of the living human cornea.
+IVCM provides high-resolution, morphological detail of the corneal architecture and can be applied to assess corneal parameters, in particular a range of metrics relating to corneal nerve integrity (eg, density and branching characteristics).
+Several types of IVCM instruments are commercially available, including tandem, slit and laser scanning devices.
+Laser scanning IVCM, which 3 uses a red wavelength diode laser source that poses no ocular safety hazard, is currently considered the gold standard device for clinical research.
+This technology provides a greater depth of focus, enhanced contrast and improved resolution compared with the alternative devices.

-While early studies using laser-scanning IVCM to examine corneal health were mostly qualitative in nature (e.g., for diagnosing corneal infection), the technique is now used to determine a range of quantitative clinical measures (e.g., corneal nerve density).
-Accurate quantification of corneal nerve parameters is important clinically for monitoring the potential effect of therapeutic interventions on corneal health, detecting corneal neuropathy, and acting as a surrogate biomarker for early stage diabetic peripheral neuropathy.[3, 4] Although a general method for examining the cornea and analysing corneal nerve parameters using laser-scanning IVCM has been described,[5] there is currently no gold-standard protocol for using laser-scanning IVCM for corneal nerve analysis available in the literature.
-As a result, a range of different approaches has been adopted.[3, 4, 6, 7]
+While early studies using laser scanning IVCM to examine corneal health were mostly qualitative in nature (eg, for diagnosing corneal infection), the technique is now used to determine a range of quantitative clinical measures (eg, corneal nerve density).
+Accurate quantification of corneal nerve parameters is important clinically for monitoring the potential effect of therapeutic interventions on corneal health, detecting corneal neuropathy and acting as a surrogate biomarker for early-stage diabetic peripheral neuropathy.
+Although a general method for examining the cornea and analysing corneal nerve parameters using laser scanning IVCM has been described, there is currently no gold standard protocol for using laser scanning IVCM for corneal nerve analysis available in the literature.
+As a result, a range of different approaches have been adopted.

-Various factors, in particular the methods used for image capture and analysis, may introduce bias and thereby affect the accuracy of quantitative measures, when using IVCM to investigate corneal nerve parameters.[8]
-For example, as corneal nerve density varies with eccentricity (i.e., greater in the central versus peripheral cornea) [9] consideration should be given to the region of cornea imaged.
-In addition, factors such as the microscope field of view, depth of corneal imaging, image quality and post-capture image enhancements, may influence the visibility and/or clarity of nerves within the image field, thereby potentially impacting upon quantitative measurements.[8]
-The number of images analysed, per individual, also affects the confidence of quantitative estimates; it has been shown that at least eight images, with less than 20-percent image overlap between each image, should be analysed to obtain reliable estimates of corneal nerve density.
-[10] To avoid potential performance biases in studies involving different participant groups and/or clinical intervention studies, the confocal microscope operator and outcome assessor, should be masked to the participant's group allocation.
-In addition, the method for quantifying the sub-basal nerve parameters should be fully described by researchers, with preference given to the use of a validated, fully automated processing method (e.g., ACCMetrics[11]), to circumvent the potential bias induced by subjective judgment.
+Various factors, in particular the methods used for image capture and analysis, may introduce bias and thereby affect the accuracy of quantitative measures, when using IVCM to investigate corneal nerve parameters.
+For example, as corneal nerve density varies with eccentricity (ie, greater in the central vs peripheral cornea), consideration should be given to the region of cornea imaged.
+In addition, factors such as the microscope field of view, depth of corneal imaging, image quality and postcapture image enhancements may influence the visibility and/or clarity of nerves within the image field, thereby potentially impacting on quantitative measurements.
+The number of images analysed, per individual, also affects the confidence of quantitative estimates; it has been shown that at least eight images, with less than 20% image overlap between each image, should be analysed to obtain reliable estimates of corneal nerve density.
+To avoid potential performance biases in studies involving different participant groups and/or clinical intervention studies, the confocal microscope operator and outcome assessor should be masked to the participant's group allocation.
+In addition, the method for quantifying the sub-basal nerve parameters should be fully described by researchers, with preference given to the use of a validated, fully automated processing method (eg, ACCMetrics), to circumvent the potential bias induced by subjective judgement.

-There has not been any previous research undertaken to consider the level of methodological rigour applied when using laser-scanning IVCM for clinical research.
-As researchers who are experienced with performing the technique, we have developed a purpose-specific risk of bias tool covering five key methodological domains that we consider important for minimising bias when using laser-scanning IVCM.
-The five domains are: participant selection, method of image capture, method of image analysis, data reporting and other sources of bias (e.g., industry funding).
+There has not been any previous research undertaken to consider the level of methodological rigour applied when using laser scanning IVCM for clinical research.
+As researchers who are experienced with performing the technique, we have developed a purpose-specific risk of bias tool covering five key methodological domains that we consider important for minimising bias when using laser scanning IVCM.
+The five domains are participant selection, method of image capture, method of image analysis, data reporting and other sources of bias (eg, industry funding).
 We foresee the use of this purpose-specific risk of bias tool as a valuable guide for researchers, to consider potential sources of bias when developing their IVCM protocols.
 In this respect, the present paper has the capacity to contribute to significantly improving the quality of future research in the field.